carlosal1015/infomath/content/tmp/free_software_for_scientific_computing.md

 <p>&nbsp;</p>

 <!-- <<<NCO>>> -->
-## <A NAME="NCO"></A> NCO
+## <a name="NCO"></a> NCO

 "*The NetCDF Operators, or NCO, are a suite of programs known as operators.
 Each operator is a standalone, command line program which is executed at the UNIX (or NT) shell-level like, e.g., ls or mkdir.
 The operators take NetCDF or [HDF](#hdf)4 files as input, then perform a set of operations (e.g., deriving new data, averaging, hyperslabbing, or metadata manipulation) and produce a NetCDF file as output.
 The operators are primarily designed to aid manipulation and analysis of gridded scientific data.
 The single command style of NCO allows users to manipulate and analyze files interactively and with simple scripts, avoiding the overhead (and some of the power) of a higher level programming environment.
 The NCO User's Guide illustrates their use with examples from the field of climate modeling and analysis.*

 *The operators are as general as NetCDF itself: there are no restrictions on the contents of the NetCDF or [HDF](#hdf)4 file(s) used as input.
 The internal routines of NCO are completely dynamic which means that NCO imposes no limit on the number of dimensions, sizes of variables, files etc. NCO is designed to be used both interactively and with large batch jobs.
 There are plenty of command line (i.e., runtime) options, but the defaults settings are often sufficient for everyday needs.
 NCO works on AIX, IRIX, Linux, SunOS, Solaris, tru64, UNICOS, and Windows NT.
 The following operators are thoroughly described in the NCO User's Guide.
 Note that the “averagers” are misnamed because they can perform many non-linear operations as well, e.g., total, minimum, maximum, RMS.*"

 ### Web